 3. Clinique Dramatically Different Moisturizing Gel

 The Dramatically Different Range comes in three versions, Gel, Lotion, and Jelly.
 I have the gel which is meant for oily and combination skin types.

-It is a pale yellow colored lightweight gel.
+It is a pale yellow-colored lightweight gel.
 It spreads flawlessly and gets absorbed into the skin in just two strokes.
 The gel is alcohol and paraben-free but does contain silicones which is why it works great under makeup.
-The DDMG leaves the skin smooth and soft to touch as well as hydrated from within.
+The DDMG leaves the skin smooth and soft to the touch as well as hydrated from within.
 However, this gel wasn’t moisturizing enough when used after the Clinique Clarifying Lotion.
-This gel alone wasn’t able to calm down my exfoliated skin as it isn’t very soothing and moisturizing.
+This gel alone couldn’t calm down my exfoliated skin as it isn’t very soothing and moisturizing.
 Whilst this gel worked so well with other gentle toners.
-This doesn’t make my oily skin greasy after a few hours, nor did it break me out.
+This doesn’t make my oily skin greasy after a few hours or break me out.

 Overall, I liked how lightweight this felt on my skin and how well it suited my skin in the hot & humid summer days, without making me more oily.
 I would recommend it for oily and very oily skin types.